pbeza/wildland-client/Documentation/manpages/wl-container.rst

    Do not publish the container after creation.
 By default, if the container owner has proper infrastructure defined in the user manifest, the container is published.

+.. option:: --primary-path

+   The chosen primary path under which the container can be accessed.
+If not provided, defaults to the container's uuid path.

 .. program:: wl-container-create-cache